pism/pism/examples/std-greenland/README.md

     _of the Greenland ice sheet revealed by high-resolution climate modeling._
     Geophys.
 Res.
 Lett.
 36 (L12501), doi:10.1029/2009GL038110.

+Note that the RACMO surface mass balance is missing where there is no (present-day) ice.

 For further references on the SeaRISE data, run

     $ ncdump -h Greenland_5km_v1.1.nc |less